How to Finance a Mobile or Manufactured Home

 Though the term “mobile home” is still used, these single, double and triple-wide prefabricated homes are now referred to as manufactured homes and average from 1,000-3,000 square feet in size.
-And the look of these manufactured homes has come a long way – many have a modern appearance and have some of the features of newly-built homes.
+The look of these manufactured homes has come a long way – many have a modern appearance and have some of the features of newly-built homes.

-Financing a manufactured home or any other type of home is challenging, but it can be especially hard for a new homeowner.
+Financing a manufactured home or any other type of home is challenging, and it can be especially hard for a new homeowner.
 It’s no longer common for buyers to make a 20% down payment on the purchase price.
 Many public and private organizations help buyers who have less than 5% available for a down payment.

 Mobile Homes